markbuckle/health-tracker-original/README.md

 The reports bar charts & graphs were built with [Apex Charts](https://apexcharts.com/)

-The health-dashboard was originally built with WebFlow.
-I have separated the repo's in an effort to clean up the code in the new repo, making in more readible, efficient and scalable.

 This project is a work in progress.
 My next step is to complete the user pages / authentication then build the framework for the content management system.

 Please see the currently deployed site here: https://healthdashboard.webflow.io/